Synapse Gap (Mundo Total)

 Synapse Gap (Mundo Total) is an album by Joe "King" Carrasco & the Crowns, released in 1982.

 Production

 Produced by Tony Ferguson, the album was recorded at Studio 55, in Los Angeles.
-The Jackson 5 were also recording at the studio; Carrasco became friendly with Michael and asked him to contribute harmony vocals to "Don't Let A Woman (Make A Fool Out Of You)".
-Some of the album's songs were cowritten with keyboardist Kris Cummings.
+The Jackson 5 were also recording at the studio; Carrasco became friendly with Michael and asked him to contribute harmony vocals to "Don't Let a Woman (Make a Fool Out of You)".
+Some of the album's songs were co-written with keyboardist Kris Cummings.

 Critical reception

 Robert Christgau wrote that "nothing drags, nothing protrudes, and the Zorba solo and reggae number could come off a Sam the Sham album."
 The Oklahoman deemed the album "a mixture of danceable Tex-Mex melodies, Jamaican rhythms and Carrasco's energetic vocals centered around an old fashioned Farfisa organ."
 Texas Monthly thought that Carrasco's "music has an edge on most New Wave: his sound is positive, humorous, and upward-moving."
+The Lincoln Journal Star noted that the album quells "the peppy Tex-Mex slightly in favor of a heavier beat."